 Dr. Wassim M. Haddad is the Co-Founder, Chairman of the Board, and Chief Scientific Advisor of Autonomous Healthcare.
 From August 2012 to June 2015 he served as the President and Chief Executive Officer of Autonomous Healthcare.

 Dr. Haddad holds the David Lewis Professor of Dynamical Systems and Control in the School of Aerospace Engineering at the Georgia Institute of Technology.
 He has authored or coauthored over 600 archival journal and conference publications as well as seven textbooks and monographs in the areas of science, mathematics, medicine, and engineering.
 His monograph, Nonnegative and Compartmental Dynamical Systems (Princeton University Press, 2010), provides the theoretical foundations for closed-loop control in clinical pharmacology.
-Dr. Haddad's adaptive control algorithms for intraoperative anesthesia have been used in over 50 clinical trials to control the level of anesthesia with excellent regulation.
+Dr. Haddad's adaptive control algorithms for intraoperative anesthesia have been used in clinical studies involving over 50 subjects to control the level of anesthesia with excellent regulation.
 Dr. Haddad is a National Science Foundation Presidential Faculty Fellow, a member of the Academy of Nonlinear Sciences, and an IEEE Fellow for contributions to robust, nonlinear, and hybrid control systems.